jmcuneo/a2-shortstack/README.md

     - Silvester
 2. What problems did the user have with your design?
     - They told me to truncate my decimals.
-    - They told me to consider removing the work result next to each of my results since there is a header there
+    - They told me to consider removing the word result next to each of my results since there is a header there
 3. What comments did they make that surprised you?
     - They said that my stylistic choice to not have a line in between the two "Previous Results" table headers looked strange.
 4. What would you change about the interface based on their feedback?